LeeCampbell/RxCookbook/Repository/Polling.md

 We should be resilient to these failures, especially if we plan on polling a system.
 It is much more likely for a polling system to experience downstream failures than system that just issues single requests occasionally.

-In this test, I return successfully, then fail, the return successfully.
+In this test, I return successfully, then fail, then return successfully.
 I expect (in this implementation) that the failure is swallowed and the polling continues.

 ```